 The legal status of online gambling has sweeping effects that are reflected in all aspects of the experience for players, operators and everyone in between.
 Comparing a regulated market to an unregulated gambling market is almost like comparing two completely different industries altogether, they are so different.
 Our guide will help bettors compare gambling sites…

 The NT Racing Commission, which licenses most Australian betting sites, has ordered Betfair Australia to pay more than $150,000 to a gambler who exhibited red flags of problem gambling but was allowed to continue spending large sums of money anyways.

 The Albanian parliament has approved a strict new gambling law that will significantly curtail the country’s gaming industry beginning January 1, 2019.
-In-person and online sports betting are on the chopping block, along with online casinos and many brick-and-mortar gambling parlors.
+In-person and online sports betting sites are on the chopping block, along with online casinos and many brick-and-mortar gambling parlors.